zidianlyu/ImgToTxt/README.md

 ## Converter

-This is an functional online game for brain-storming purpose built in jQuery.
+This is an functional online tool that allows user to convert image to text

+Power by Tesseract
 [live][Converter]

 [Converter]: